Turn off Windows 10 April Update’s keylogger using this workaround

 Microsoft did not have an actual keylogger, instead, the Windows diagnostic service was used to improve keyboard prediction service and inking recognition for future updates.
 The lack of transparency and the absence of an option to control exactly how their data was used, made users complain about this feature.

-A new feature is added to the Windows 10 Spring Creators Update, letting you disable what before was considered its built-in keylogger.
+A new feature is added to the Windows 10 April Update, letting you disable what before was considered its built-in keylogger.
 Microsoft also added a new feature that lets you see what data is being backed up on your device.

 How to disable Windows 10’s built-in keylogger